Utility Functions#

 Statistical utilities for EEG data.

-eegprep.utils.stats.fit_eeg_distribution(X, min_clean_fraction=None, max_dropout_fraction=None, quants=None, step_sizes=None, beta=None)#
+eegprep.plugins.clean_rawdata.private.stats.fit_eeg_distribution(X, min_clean_fraction=None, max_dropout_fraction=None, quants=None, step_sizes=None, beta=None)

 Estimate the mean and standard deviation of clean EEG from contaminated data.